 For everything!
 Without prices and transparency, there is no efficient market.
 LMP makes the whole electricity market work — it’s crucial in fulfilling workflows for developers looking to site a project.
 Developers need to understand the price they can receive for their electricity in the merchant market and may use historical prices to inform power purchase agreement rates or they can index to a particular price node.
 Traders utilize this data to facilitate a liquid market and make trade decisions based on a plethora of factors including the impact of outages, congestion and weather.
 They also use it to understand what the impact of the different components of LMP are on the price, particularly the impact of congestion, which can be used for many meaningful trade opportunities.

-Visit our website to learn more about LMP and Enverus’ Power & Renewables solutions.
+Request sample data to learn more about LMP and Enverus’ Power & Renewables solutions.